martingabelmann/awesome/README.md

 On Archlinux install `pacman -S archlinux-xdg-menu`.
 It then generates an Application menu on every awesome start.
 Other distros may change the `gen_xdg_menu_file=/etc/xdg/menus/arch-applications.menu` path.
 For more information see the archlinux [xdg-menu wiki article](https://wiki.archlinux.org/index.php/xdg-menu).

+### Shutdown dialog
+Using the shutdown/logout/suspend/reboot buttons from the awesome menu spawns a naugthy notification.
+To confirm the command left-click on the notification, otherwise it will vanish afert 5 seconds.